"A notable business leader in our economy - whose work is central to the economic activity in BC.” - Glacier Media

 President of Impact Toolbox (offering training, fellowships, and incubation programs to empower community, entrepreneurs, and social change leaders, partnering with Accelerate Okanagan and Purppl)

-Executive for the BC United (formally BC Liberal) Kelowna-Lake Country Riding Association
+Executive for the BC United (formerly BC Liberal Party) Kelowna-Lake Country Riding Association

 Vice-President of the BC Alliance of Arts and Culture

 Past Vice-President and Advisor of the United Nations Association in Canada - Vancouver branch

 Past President of the Arts Council of the North Okanagan

 and involved in philanthropy projects raising money for youth scholarships, and health-based foundations.